TL;DR

 Collecting and analyzing data

 Start by auditing digital assets (website, mobile, etc.) to assess tracking with analytics software.
 Establish baselines for behavior KPIs.
-Identify quick wins like fixing high-bounce landing pages.
-Build towards advanced integration across platforms for holistic intelligence, then formalize the process for continually accessing insights.
+Identify quick wins, such as fixing high-bounce landing pages.
+Build towards advanced platform integration for holistic intelligence, then formalize the process for continuous access to insights.

 Applying insights to marketing strategy